rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 The Store and Forward capability allows for export functions to persist data on failure and for the export of the data to be retried at a later time.

+!!! note
-> *Note: The order the data exported via this retry mechanism is not guaranteed to be the same order in which the data was initial received from Core Data*
+    The order the data exported via this retry mechanism is not guaranteed to be the same order in which the data was initial received from Core Data*

 #### Configuration